Marcell Ozuna Preview, Player Props: Braves vs. Pirates

 Marcell Ozuna At The Plate

-- He ranks 41st in batting average, 37th in on base percentage, and ninth in slugging among the qualified batters in MLB play.
+- He ranks 37th in batting average, 40th in on base percentage, and ninth in slugging among the qualifying batters in MLB play.

-- Ozuna enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .300 with one homer.

-- Ozuna has reached base via a hit in 88 games this season (of 124 played), and had multiple hits in 28 of those games.
+- Ozuna will look to extend his six-game hitting streak.
+He's batting .273 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.